Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 ### Rest Controller

-One of the things that will be needed is a REST API that will allow our frontend to persist images.
+One of the things that will be needed is a non-blocking REST API that will allow our frontend to persist images.
-The following REST controller is a WebFlux API that exposes a simple CRUD interface using `Mono` and `Flux`.
+The following component provides a WebFlux API that is a simple CRUD (create, update, delete) routing function.

+- `/api/images` is a get request that returns a non-blocking `Flux<String>` of all of the current images that have been saved.
+- `/api/image/save` is a post request endpont that consumes the form multipart data as a   `Flux<Part>` and returns the image identifiers as `Flux<String>`.
+- `/api/`

 [Link To File](https://github.com/cyclic-reference/mongo-images/blob/master/web-service/src/main/java/io/acari/images/rest/RouterComponent.java)
 {% highlight java %}